Big Slackwater was reopened to the public in October 2012. Please visit today to enjoy the natural wonders of McMahons Mill and Big Slackwater!

 With little maintenance between 1924 and 1971 when the National Historical Park was created, this stretch of the towpath was particularly vulnerable to flood waters.
 In 1996 two large floods dealt a devastating blow completely washing away long stretches of the towpath causing all towpath visitors to endure a 5-mile detour.
 Since then the enormity of the erosion prevented the repairs to Big Slackwater making it the only segment of the 184.5-mile canal towpath closed to park visitors.

-9/22/2012 - Big Slackwater is now OPEN to the public!
-Visitors can access at Burnside or Dam 4 area.
-McMahon's Mill access is still closed.
+The project was completed as of September 22, 2012.
+Visitors can access Big Slackwater via McMahons Mill.
 Use extreme caution riding this section as it is very narrow and there are no guard rails.
 Obey the speed limit and slow down when passing others to avoid accidents.
-Remember to RSVP for the ribbon cutting ceremony on October 13.